-Inner Child Healing is a powerful healing and therapeutic technique to overcome dysfunctional childhood patterns and baggage of pain, sorrow or trauma.
+Inner Child Healing is a powerful healing and therapeutic technique of hypnotherapy used to overcome dysfunctional childhood patterns and baggage of pain, sorrow or trauma.

 What is the Inner Child?